 Affiliations: Harvard Business School, Cornell University, Delta Sigma Theta Sorority, Inc., Management Leadership for Tomorrow, National Black MBA Association, Women’s Foodservice Forum, Customer Experience Professionals Association, Project Management Institute. email@example.com

-Dr. William Drury is President and CEO of Custom Molded Products, LLC. and has a background in engineering, business, and finance.
+Dr. William Drury is Chairman of the Board of Custom Molded Products, LLC. and has a background in engineering, business, and finance.
 He is the Lead Independent Director of Metalforming Inc., a Peachtree City-based manufacturing equipment supplier.
 He currently serves on the Landmark Finance Committee.
 He and his wife Cheryl have four children, Matthew (Class of 2017), Jack (Class of 2018), Paige (Class of 2020), and Darcy (Class of 2022).

 Michelle McAteer is a Marketing Consultant and brings to the Board talents in the areas of marketing, communication and fund raising.
 Michelle currently serves on the Finance Committee and is helping develop the Landmark strategic marketing plan.
 Michelle and her husband Bob are the parents of Xander (class of 2021) and Julianne (class of 2025).

 Judge Carla Wong McMillian serves on the Court of Appeals of Georgia.
 Prior to this role, she was the State Court Judge for Fayette County.
 She also has extensive board experience from having served various other non-profits.
 Carla chairs the board’s Governance Committee.
 Carla and her husband Lance have two children: James (Class of 2022) and Emily (Class of 2026).